Shelton High School (Washington)

-Shelton High School is a senior high school located in Shelton, Washington.
-Shelton High School is a class 2-A high school and was restructured starting with the 2004–2005 school year to be a Grade 10-12 High School.
+Shelton High School is a public 9-12 high school located in Shelton, Washington, and part of the Shelton School District.
+Shelton High School is a class 3A high school and was restructured starting with the 2004–2005 school year to be a Grade 10-12 High School.
 More than 1600 students, grades 9–12, are enrolled at SHS.
 Built in 1975, it replaced Irene S. Reed High School, Shelton's first high school.

 Sports

-Shelton High School is a 2A division member of the Washington Interscholastic Activities Association.
+Shelton High School is a 3A division member of the Washington Interscholastic Activities Association.
 SHS offers a variety of sports.

 The fall includes cross country, football, girls' soccer, boys' tennis, and girls' swimming.

 The winter includes boys' basketball, girls' basketball, girls' bowling, boys' swimming, and wrestling.

 Spring sports include baseball, fastpitch, golf, boys' soccer, girls' tennis, and track and field.
 Rugby is also another popular sport but it is not associated at the school.

 On June 26, 2018, the Shelton School Board unanimously voted to name the football/soccer field after longtime head football coach, Jack Stark.
 Coach Stark walked the Climber sidelines for 25 years, leading the Climbers to state championships in 1974 and 1985.
 Jack Stark Field at Highclimber Stadium was dedicated on August 31, 2018, when the Climbers hosted the North Mason Bulldogs in the annual, Mason County Cup.

+Soccer

+Brian Fairbrother founded the boys' soccer program in 1981 and the girls' program in 1985.
+Initially, Shelton played in the Black Hills League with a junior varsity level team.
+In 1994, the Shelton boys' team won their first Black Hills League championship with a 13-2-1 record.
+Shelton were co-league champs in 1998 with the best record (15-2-1) in the school's history.
+Shelton's boys' team also won league titles in 2000 and 2001.
+Fairbrother retired as head coach of the girls' program in 1999 (91-110-22) and the boys' in 2007 (222-158-42).